Scrub Island Resort, Spa & Marina, Autograph Collection

 - Room Service

-Just a short hop across the harbor from Tortola’s Beef Island airport, two-year-old Scrub Island Resort is a 50-room getaway where guests can make like Robinson Crusoe on an island all to themselves.
+Just a short hop across the harbor from Tortola’s Beef Island airport, Scrub Island Resort is a 52-room getaway where guests can make like Robinson Crusoe on an island all to themselves.
 After arriving via private launch, it’s easy to slip into island time thanks to a lounger lined beach and pool overlooking the marina, which offers a long list of free water activities.
-Kickoff your trip with a visit to the hillside Ixora Spa and opt for an “Island Rock” massage in an open-air treatment room overlooking the Caribbean.
+Kick off your trip with a visit to the hillside Ixora Spa and opt for an “Island Dream” massage (which incorporates fresh aloe from the island) in an open-air treatment room overlooking the Caribbean.

 Bed and Bath

 Rooms and suites are furnished in an understated style that befits the West Indies.
-The guestrooms have bamboo ceiling fans, teak furniture and private patios or balconies, while suites include kitchens with Subzero and Wolf appliances and granite countertops.
-All bathrooms include L’Occitane products and separate showers and tubs.
+The guest rooms have bamboo ceiling fans, teak furniture and private patios or balconies, while suites include kitchens with Subzero and Wolf appliances and granite countertops.
+All bathrooms include separate showers and tubs.
 And no matter where you stand in the public spaces or in your room, you’ll have a view of the harbor — even in the shower, courtesy of a tiny window carved out of the tile.

-Of the resort’s two restaurants, Caravela, is more upscale, with a four-course prix-fixe menu that changes daily and wine-pairing dinners on Thursdays.
-The other choice on the property is Tierra!
-Tierra!, an open-air eatery serving local fare such as island creole chicken and pan-fried snapper alongside basic pizzas and burgers.
+Of the resort’s two restaurants, Cardamom & Co. is more upscale, with a menu that tells the story of the spice trade and its impact on the diversity of cultures and flavors found throughout the Caribbean.
+The other choice on the property is Donovan’s Reef Marina Bar & Grill, an open-air eatery serving local fare (jerked chicken wings; coconut rum grouper) and popular Caribbean favorites.
 In the mood for a tropical cocktail?
-Visit One Shoe Beach Bar for drinks right on the sand.
-The island’s Marina Village includes Antilia boutique where guests can pick up swimsuits, flip-flops and other resort wear, as well as Gourmet Market & Cafe for provisions, plus a 24/7 fitness center.
+Visit One Shoe Beach Bar for drinks right on secluded North Beach.
+The island’s Marina Village includes Antilia boutique where guests can pick up swimsuits, flip-flops, and other resort wear, as well as Gourmet Market & Cafe for provisions, plus a 24/7 fitness center.

 How to Get There